ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 include mild iron deficiency anemia, moderate iron deficiency anemia, and severe iron deficiency anemia.
-The severity of iron deficiency anemia is determined by the WHO age- and sex- specific hemoglobin concentrations, as described in the table above.
+The severity of iron deficiency anemia is determined by the WHO age- and sex- specific hemoglobin concentrations, as described in the `WHO hemoglobin tresholds table`_.

 Iron Deficiency Risk Factor
 +++++++++++++++++++++++++++